 What are IntroSems?

-Introductory Seminars (IntroSems) are small, hands-on academic courses offered across all seven schools, designed specifically for Frosh and Sophomores.
-Meet a faculty mentor in a discussion-based seminar with your peers and engage in research early in your Stanford career while exploring your interests.
+Introductory Seminars (IntroSems) are small, hands-on, discussion-based academic courses offered across all seven schools at Stanford, designed specifically for Frosh and Sophomores.

 Applying for IntroSems